Meet the "Wolf Pack"

 Major: Trombone Performance and Accounting

-Dustin began playing trombone in 6th grade and, at the end of his junior year in high school, made the switch to bass trombone.
-Prior to this, he learned to play tuba in his freshman year of high school.
+Dustin began playing trombone in 6th grade and, at the end of his junior year, switched to bass trombone.
 His senior year at Napoleon High School, Dustin was selected as the principal trombone of the 2023 MSBOA All-State Orchestra and was also chosen as the 5th chair tuba in the All-State Concert Band.
-At the Michigan State Solo & Ensemble, he was selected to advance to the MSBOA Outstanding Soloist Competition and, at the competition, was the only trombonist to advance to the finals.
+At the Michigan State Solo & Ensemble, he advanced to the MSBOA Outstanding Soloist Competition and, at the competition, was the only trombonist to make the finals.

-Outside of school, Dustin plays in local pit orchestras, performs with the Jackson College Community Concert Band, the Jackson College Jazzy Jets, and is a bass trombone sub for the Capital City Brass Band.
-In the summers, Dustin is an instructor for the Jackson College Summer Band Camp and participates in a gathering of 30+ trombones in a Jackson tradition known as Trombonefest.
+Outside of school, Dustin performed in local pit orchestras, performed with the Jackson College Community Concert Band, the Jackson College Jazzy Jets, and was a bass trombone sub for the Capital City Brass Band.
+In the summers, Dustin was an instructor for the Jackson College Summer Band Camp and participated in a gathering of 30+ trombones in a Jackson tradition known as Trombonefest.

 Colin Woniewski